openfaas/workshop/lab1.md

 Note: As a last resort if you have an incompatible PC you can run the workshop on https://labs.play-with-docker.com/.

-### Setup a single-node Docker Swarm
+### Setup a single-node cluster

+#### Docker Swarm

-OpenFaaS works with Docker Swarm and Kubernetes.
-For this workshop we will use Docker Swarm because it's easier to set up but there are [deployment guides for both options in the documentation](https://github.com/openfaas/faas/tree/master/guide).
+OpenFaaS works both with Kubernetes and Docker Swarm.
+If you're taking part in a workshop event then the organiser will probably ask you to use Docker Swarm because it's much easier to set up in a short period of time.
+There are [deployment guides for both options in the documentation](https://github.com/openfaas/faas/tree/master/guide).

 On your laptop or VM setup a single-node Docker Swarm: